cgl/bounce-tracker/readme.md

     > statData(acc3)
     > statData(gravity3)

-To clean the head and tail of the data you can use:
+To clean the head and tail of the data you can use dataClean function.
+It strips 500 data points from both beginning and the end of the data coloumn named V3.

-    > dataClean (yazılmadı henüz bu fonk)
+    > dataClean(filename)

 For test we used the below function, when set to TRUE saves two PNGS into figs folder: